-Shuttle services will be made to the race office, in the center of the city, when designated by the Organization.
+Shuttle services will be provided to the race office, in the city center, when designated by the Organization.

-➡ Clean Race - Litter
+⇒ Clean Race - Litter

 The race will take place in Lanín National Park.
 One of the key factors for success is clearly the magnificent scenery embracing the race.
 Therefore, local people and tourists are responsible for preserving this place.
 For this reason, littering along the race course is banned.
 Garbage containers will be placed at Aid Stations and 100 and 300m from where the trail starts.